- Part Time

 - Constructing a personal management plan for the clinical case to demonstrate your understanding of the topic

-You will also have the option to take a summative written assessment for each module; complete it successfully and you’ll be awarded 20 university credits.
-Acquire 60 credits and, in addition to your CPD accreditation, you’ll also be awarded a Postgraduate Certificate.
-Successfully complete assessments for 6 modules and you’ll acquire 120 credits and receive a Postgraduate Diploma.
-If you then decide to complete a 60 credit Master’s dissertation project, you’ll achieve 180 credits in total, and a Master’s degree.
+If you are working towards a University accredited module, you will undertake a summative written assessment at the end of the module to earn 20 credits.
+Acquire 60 credits and you can leave with a Postgraduate Certificate in Coloproctology.
+Successfully complete assessments for 6 modules and this will result in120 credits to receive a Postgraduate Diploma.
+If you decide to go on to complete a 60 credit dissertation project, you will achieve 180 credits in total, and be awarded a Master’s degree (MS/MCh) in Coloproctology

-All teaching will take place online, using range of teaching techniques, including peer-group (PBL) discussion and specialist formative testing.
+All teaching takes place online, using a range of teaching techniques, including peer-group (PBL) discussion and specialist formative testing.

 After the course